Scotty's Castle Flood

 Tepa Companies

-REPAIR IN PROGRESS: A contract is in progress to build a cooling tower, chiller, and boiler in and behind the historic Stables.
-Hydronic pipes will then carry heated and cooled liquid to air handlers in the Main House basement that will provide climate control for the building interior.
+REPAIR COMPLETED: A cooling tower, chiller, and boiler were built in and behind the historic Stables.
+Hydronic pipes were installed in trenches and in the historic tunnels that carry heated and cooled liquid to air handlers in the Main House basement that will provide climate control for the building interior.
+Completed October 2024.

 Lamps sit on the left and right of a wooden table in the foreground.
 Leather couches and a fireplace are in the background.